craigchamberlain-it/craigchamberlain-it.github.io/_websites/2019-07-24-maria-richter-trummer.markdown

 website: https://richter-trummer.github.io/
 category: Website
 ---
-Maria is an architect practicing in the Unesco Design City of Graz, Austria.
+Maria is an architect practising in the Unesco Design City of Graz, Austria.
 I created a simple holding page based on her business card.